Rshukla12/BigMart_Sales_DEA/README.md

 ## Introduction
-I will Explore the dataset of sales data of BigMart trying to analyze and find answers of some questions.
+I will Explore the sales dataset of of BigMart trying to analyze and find answers of some questions.

 ## Prerequisites:
+Following libraries are required:

 1) matplotlib
 2) pandas